 Whilst most visitors to NZ head straight to New Zealand’s major cities such as Auckland, Rotorua and Wellington, it’s well worth getting off the beaten track.
 Visiting some of NZ’s picturesque townships, on one of many Grand Pacific coach tours, offers charm in spades and a wide array of activities and attractions.
-Also, be sure to check out NZ travel specialists for New Zealand deals to get even more interesting destination ideas.
+Also, be sure to check out NZ travel specialists to get even more interesting destination ideas.

 Three charming New Zealand towns which are worth visiting: